maxlandon/EffectiveCouscous/README.md

     on a host entity, a netblock entity, a service in a netblock, etc...

 *   **Taking advantage of Maltego's inference capabilities**, so to find corresponding entities/attributes in complex graphs.
+This is particularly important because it may analyze the full dataset contained in the graph while never setting any connection of any sort in the target network.
+    One example can be found with passwords: There might be cases where Maltego can infer the services and domains that are accessible for a given credential set, without ever actually logging into them.
+    This serves the main purpose of this project: **offering visualization and discovery capabilities to a black-box security audit, which requires a level of discretion and attention to detail that is significantly higher than for defensive security audits.**
-These inference capacibilities are also highly modular (thanks to MatchingRules).
+    Maltego's inference capacibilities are also highly modular (thanks to MatchingRules).

 <!-- *A demonstration of Maltego transforms interacting with Metasploit Database.
 (Much faster than what -->
 <!-- the Gif demo implies.)* -->
 <!-- ![full_demo](./docpics/full_demo.gif)  -->

+______

   Documentation
 -----------------------------------